Azure/AzureDataLake/docs/Release_Notes/2018/2018_Spring/USQL_Release_Notes_2018_Spring.md

 ## U-SQL Preview Features

-We currently have the following U-SQL features in public or private preview.
+The following U-SQL features are currently in public or private preview.

 A feature in preview means that we are still finalizing the implementation of the feature.
 Due to its value in customer scenarios, we are making it available ahead of a full release to solicit feedback and learn more from our customers.

 A _private preview_ feature means that customers must contact us for access since it may involve extra steps (like specifying a special runtime), only work in a limited context (e.g., it does not work with all other capabilities), or may be removed/not shipped due to customer feedback.